amitx13/Learning-Rust/readme.md

 # Rules of Borrowing that makes it memory safe
-multiple immutable referenses is allowed single mutable referenses are allowed at a time (hanky panky) if their is a mutable referense then their cannot be another immutable referenses either
+multiple immutable referenses is allowed single mutable referenses are allowed at a time (hanky panky) (you cannot pass variable as mutable if variable itself is not mutable) if their is a mutable referense then their cannot be another immutable or mutable referenses anymore

 This to avoid any data races/inconsistent behaviour
 If someone makes an immutable reference , they don’t expect the value to change suddenly